opturtio/2DPathFinder/Doc/implementation_document.md

 ## Improvement Suggestions

 - The first node from the left should not be added to the open list.

 ![](./Pics/my_jps.png)

 - The Jump method working without recursion could solve this.

 ## Use of Large Language Models
-- Used to improve comments and method names.
+- I used to improve comments and method names.
 I asked what is the right way to write comments on C#.
-- Used to find better words for text, e.g., synonyms, word order, and how to sound more fluent.
+- I used to find better words for text, e.g., synonyms, word order, and how to sound more fluent.
-- Used for debugging the problems with JPS at some point in the course, but it did not really help.
+- I used for debugging the problems with JPS at some point in the course, but it did not really help.
 It was always I who found the problem.
-- Used to ask where the specific class should belong and why, e.g., should GraphBuilder be in services or managers.
+- I used to ask where the specific class should belong and why, e.g., should GraphBuilder be in services or managers.
-- Used to help to create GUI because I had little time.
+- I used to help to create GUI because I had little time.
 - I used ChatGPT to educate myself, not solve my problems, but to create better comments and text.
 I write much better comments after this course :)